FunkeMT/KasaDaka-VSDK/README.md

 ![Heroku](http://heroku-badge.herokuapp.com/?app=foroba-blon)

 # Foroba Blon - Simple Poll System
-This repository holds the _Foroba Blon Simple Poll_ System prototype project which was part of the project assignment of a seven week Master course called "ICT4D: Information and Communication Technology for Development" at the Vrije Universiteit (https://www.vu.nl/).
+This repository holds the _Foroba Blon Simple Poll_ system prototype project.
+It was part of the project assignment of a seven-week Master course called "ICT4D: Information and Communication Technology for Development" at the Vrije Universiteit (https://www.vu.nl/).

-This project is based Foroba Blon which is part of W4RA (https://w4ra.org/w4ra/) and tries to use computer science to help rural sustainable development.
-Foroba Blon tries to help rural communities to allow citizen journalism, with a voice-based/phone-based service to call to the radio station (https://w4ra.org/foroba-blon-community-radio-in-africa-and-the-web/) and allow people to vote, or leave voice messages.
-The project uses Kasdaka to accomplish this, more information about Kasadaka can be found in the section called Kasadaka.
+This project is based on Foroba Blon, which is part of W4RA (https://w4ra.org/w4ra/) and tries to use computer science to help sustainable rural development.
+Foroba Blon tries to help rural communities to allow citizen journalism, with a voice-based/phone-based service, to call to the radio station (https://w4ra.org/foroba-blon-community-radio-in-africa-and-the-web/) and allow people to vote, or leave voice messages.
+The project uses Kasadaka to accomplish this; more information about Kasadaka can be found in the section called Kasadaka.

 ## Context
-The project takes is mode for people in rural areas.
-In these areas literacy is not always high, and digital literacy can even be lower.
-There for the solution is made in such a way that it would fit these need.
+The project is done for people in rural areas.
+In these areas, literacy is not always high, and digital literacy can even be lower.
+Therefore the solution is made in such a way that it would fit these needs.

 # Video
 [![Foroba-Blon-SPS](https://i.imgur.com/D2mJKFh.png)](https://www.youtube.com/watch?v=sUhDYByVE2s "Foroba-Blon-SPS Demo - Click to Watch!")